Linoleic acid: structure, synthesis, metabolites, function, foods

 Linoleic acid is synthesized from oleic acid, an unsaturated fatty acid with a chain of 18 carbon atoms and a cis double bond at position 9 with respect to the methyl end, therefore an omega-9 fatty acid.

-The reaction, catalyzed by delta-12 desaturase (EC 1.14.19.6), introduces a second cis double bond between the 12th and 13th carbon atom, and is the critical step in omega-6 PUFA biosynthesis.
+The reaction, catalyzed by delta-12 desaturase (EC 1.14.19.6), introduces a second cis double bond between the 12th and 13th carbon atom, and is the critical step in PUFA biosynthesis.[15]

 Synthesis and metabolism of linoleic acid, an omega-6 fatty acid